-- If netted, leave the netting on until after the meat has been cooked and rested.
+- If netted or tied, leave this on until after the meat has been cooked and rested.
 This will help the meat keep its shape and look more impressive when you carve.

 - Use a meat thermometer to ensure the roast is cooked to perfection.
 Make sure you insert the probe into the centre of the cut and avoid hitting the bone for the most accurate reading.